 Other Spa Specials

 If you want to splurge on one thing on your trip or are planning a special event, like a bachelorette party, friends' night out or bridal shower, ask about the unique Spa under the Stars feature.
 You can basically rent out the entire spa for your private event after hours and it stays open extra late (until 11 p.m.).
 You get your own spa butler to tend to your needs and can arrange special treatments and food.

 Vail has some of the state’s best restaurants.
 During the off-season, some of them close down, but the handful that stay open offer incredible discounts on abridged menus.

 Terra Bistro is a hidden gem on the far east end of Vail, past the busy center of downtown.
 It’s not new; it’s been around for more than 20 years, yet many visitors miss it.
 This restaurant is a local favorite, because of the inventive dishes and ever-changing menus.
 As a bonus, it’s also ideal for people with dietary restrictions and has a strong gluten-free selection.
 It also offers one of the best mud season specials: Buy one entree, get the second half off.

-Until recently, Vail’s brunch scene was dead.
+Until the last few years, Vail’s brunch scene was dead.
 But with the opening of an adorable French brasserie named Vintage, brunch has been revived.
 It can also save you money if you’re on a budget vacation.